CoderThomasB/Paper-Game-Engine/README.md

-The_world.grid // a list with all the objects in it
+The_world.grid // a list with all the objects in it The_world.grid // you can use this to set a size limit on your world

 The_world.update() // runs all the update functions in all the grid objects and adds one to the update_number The_world.update_number // the number of updates that have happened